Send 2,000 emails for free

 This short email accomplishes a lot.
 Not only does it deliver the welcome discount code, but it also shows the product, and introduces the team behind the brand.

-GIF instead of a still image – motion is an effective bottom-up attention-grabbing technique increasing the chances that the email receiver will stop and read the content
+Motion is an effective bottom-up attention-grabbing technique increasing the chances that the email receiver will stop and read the content.

-Clear call to action – concise copy inviting a reader to go back to the store and use the coupon
+Concise copy inviting a reader to go back to the store and use the coupon.

-Brand identity – note how the color palette of the key elements is aligned with branding
+Note how the color palette of the key elements is aligned with branding.

-Larger global brands are using a similar approach to growing their email lists.
+Larger global brands are using a similar approach.
 For instance, Adidas also delivers a welcome discount code and encourages subscribers to act fast by adding the date when the offer becomes invalid.
-That’s the sense of urgency in action:

-💡 To make the sense of urgency even more apparent, we recommend adding a countdown timer to the email.
+To make the sense of urgency even more apparent, you can add a countdown timer GIF to your email.

-If you also need to craft a brief welcome discount email, feel free to use these templates and tailor them to your needs 👇
+If you need to craft a brief welcome discount email, feel free to use the text templates below and tailor them to your needs 👇

 Welcome